 The school enjoys an enviable record of success in helping pupils gain places and scholarships to the senior school of their choice.
 Through individual academic guidance and a carefully thought-out PSHE programme, pupils are encouraged to analyse their strengths and target their weaknesses.
 Form tutors and class teachers play a key role and weekly drop-in clinics for parents strengthen communication between home and school.
 Guidance is also provided to help parents with their move to Senior School for their child aged 13.

 By the age of 13, we are proud to see our boys and girls emerge as well-mannered, confident, friendly and interesting young people, comfortable in their ability to articulate their opinions and feelings and well equipped to embrace the next stage of their education as empowered learners full of confidence and enthusiasm.

 In their top two years, pupils are taught life skills with increased involvement in charity work and the local community.

-Once the Common Entrance examination is out the way, Year 8 pupils are rewarded with an exciting Post Common Entrance programme that really inspires.
+Once the Year 8 examination is out the way, our Year 8 pupils are rewarded with an exciting Year 8 Leavers programme that really inspires.
 With a clear focus on fun, adventure and team work many children believe this is ‘the best bit’ – trying out new activities which leave them with memories they will never forget!

 Take a look at the news pages see what Langley Preparatory School at Taverham Hall pupils have been up to recently.